zcode25/e-shop/README.md

 - Vali Admin (https://pratikborsadiya.in/vali-admin/)

 ### Installation
-- Open the XAMPP application, then run the Apache and MySql modules.
+- Open the XAMPP application, then run the Apache and MySQL modules.
 - Open the `/htdocs` folder.
 - Open Git Bash, then run `git clone https://github.com/zcode25/e-shop.git`.
 - Open `http://localhost/phpmyadmin` with your browser.